vsha96/MyProgramming/README.md

 # MyProgramming
-Most of my programming experience is gathered here.
+Part of my programming experience is gathered here.